globaldothealth/turnkey-curator-portal/dev/README.md

 **Note:** Local end-to-end testing, which uses `parsing.py` with either `run_full_stack.sh` or `test_full_stack.sh`, requires `LOCALSTACK_API_KEY` in order to use the paid features of Localstack.

-These values are stored in a dedicated secret manager.
-To request AWS credentials, or for access to other secret values, contact one of:

-- Christopher.Remmel@childrens.harvard.edu
-- Gaurav.Tuli@childrens.harvard.edu
-- Spencer.Marks@childrens.harvard.edu

-Note that for local development, it's fine to use your own values for these secrets if you have them.
+For local development, it's fine to use your own values for these secrets if you have them.
 For instance, if you have a developer Mapbox API token, or if you'd like to use a different GMail account for mailing notifications, or different OAuth client values.